TechManTroy/python_projects/fcc_projects/notes/vigenere_cipher.md

 | **Only handles alphabetic characters**  | You’d need to modify the cipher to support digits, punctuation, or unicode.                           |
 | **Outdated by modern standards**        | Offers no real security today—modern encryption like AES is recommended.                              |

+---

-✅ Final Thoughts
+## ✅ Final Thoughts

 The Vigenère Cipher is an excellent tool for learning encryption principles and working with strings and loops in Python.
-But it should never be used for securing real-world data.
+But it should **never be used for securing real-world data**.